bookalope/Bookalope/API.md

 ## Scratchpad

-Every bookflow has its private scratchpad; a scratchpad is a dictionary of key-value pairs, where keys are strings of 128 characters maximum length and values are of type `Boolean`, `Number`, or `String`s of 128 characters maximum length.
+Every bookflow has its private scratchpad; a scratchpad is a dictionary of key-value pairs, where keys are strings of 128 characters maximum length and values are of type `Boolean`, `Number`, `String`s of 2048 characters maximum length, or lists thereof.
 With every `step` transition of a bookflow, the scratchpad is being erased.

 <a name="get-scratchpad"></a>`GET https://bookflow.bookalope.net/api/bookflows/{id}/scratchpad`